rwev/coyote.life/content/articles/published/philosophy--the-rural-why.md

 In principal: rural living emphasize what one _has_, not what one has not.

-Free from the crushing societal pressures of conformity, image-based judgement, and the bloat of the politics of large government and organizations, rural folk staying within means, are generally more resourceful and self-reliant.
+The rural life offer freedom from materialism and comparison, while urban and suburban areas may be rich in resources but consumed by consumerism and excess.
+Free from the crushing societal pressures of conformity, image-based judgement, and the bloat of the politics of large government and organizations, rural folks stay within their means and are generally more resourceful and self-reliant, if for no other reason than the relative lack of safety and comfort infrastructure on which the consumption and blunder feed.

+> The purpose of society is to mask ourselves from each other...
+My fragile connection with the world of polite society has, without a doubt, been severed. <p class="annotation">John McAfee</p>

 In the age of globalism, the worth of a society is derived by economics measurements like payroll, un/-employment and production and bureaucratic flab like certificates and degrees, rural areas certainly fall behind.
-But these metrics are not a perfect proxy of the satisfaction, fulfillment, or
+But these metrics are not a perfect proxy of the satisfaction, fulfillment, joy, or peace.
+In fact, the human race is richer _and_ more discontent than it's ever been.
+Rural living helps one escape that equation and rat race entirely.

-Freedom from Materialism and Comparison

 ## Raw, Real People